bignerdranch/CoreDataStack/README.md

 - More complex setup compared to [nested managed object context pattern](#nested)
 - Syncing changes between stacks is manual

-### The BNR CoreData Stack
+### The BNR Core Data Stack

-This brings us to the BNR CoreData Stack.
+This brings us to the BNR Core Data Stack.
 For us the simplicity of the [nested managed object context pattern](#nested) greatly outweighs any performance deficiencies.

 At the root of our stack is a `PrivateQueueConcurrencyType` managed object context that handles writing to our store.
 Since this context is on a private queue we benefit from moving disk writing off the main queue.
 There should be no need to perform fetch request or call `save()` on this context directly.